nexusventuri/bash-sandbox/README.md

 # bash-sandbox

 Playing around with bash, trying to figure out the best way to structure some command line commands using the shell

+# Set of features I'd like to have

+## command/sub-command namespace for bash script.
+So users of the script can:

+- Invoke a command. e.g. `playground command`
+- Invoke a sub command. e.g. `playground go left`

+With a nice way to organize the code

+## Have a nice way to get help for commands
+- Get a list of available commands `playground help`
+- Invoke a sub command. e.g. `playground help alias list`
+- Get a list of available commands `playground help alias`

+## Create a auto generated bash completion

+- `playground completion`

+## Be able to create aliases

+- `playground alias` Generates aliases for commands
+- `playground alias list`

+# Be able to introduce new commands
+- `playground g command [command_name]` Creates a file that can then be edited